qfo/benchmark-webservice/README.rst

  #.
 Create the necessary docker images by running ``./build_dockers.sh latest``

  #.
-Create the necessary docker volumes by running ``./build_refset_volumes.sh``.
-This
+Download the reference data by running ``./fetch_reference_data.py``. for the
-    will download the reference datasets for the 2011 and 2018 datasets and store them in reference_data/<year>/.
-The nextflow workflow will then mount the data into the docker image.
+    desired year.
+This will download the reference datasets for the store them in reference_data/<year>/.
+The nextflow workflow can then mount the data into the docker container.

  #.
 Run the pipeline with ``nextflow run main.nf``